+Sample Collection

+At the time of Policy Handbook adoption, the State Water Board is aware of one standardized method for collecting samples for microplastics, which has been promulgated by ASTM International: “ASTM D8332-20: Standard Practice for Collection of Water Samples with High, Medium, or Low Suspended Solids for Identification and Quantification of Microplastic Particles and Fibers.”
+A significant drawback of the ASTM D8332-20 method in its dependence on open-air sieve stacks, which presents opportunities for contamination and therefore requires the collection of a field blank to determine atmospheric and self-contamination.
+As part of the Pilot Phase, the State Water Board is evaluating the suitability of an alternative sampling methodology described in the scientific literature but that has not yet undergone a formal rigorous evaluation by an authoritative body that utilizes in-line filtration—therefore eliminating the possibility of contamination during sample collection and the need for a sample blank (Yuan et al. 2022).
+If the State Water Board deems this alternative sampling method described in Yuan et al. (2022) to be superior to the ASTM D8332-20 method in terms of feasibility and quality control, the State Water Board will issue a detailed guidance manual and provide training (including online materials and in-person interactive training sessions) for sample collectors to use this method, and will require its use during Phase I. The guidance manual and subsequent sampling requirements will pay particular attention to feasibility (e.g., time required to sample, accessibility, etc.).

 Monitoring Plan

-The State Water Board recognizes the rapidly evolving science regarding microplastics, including the limited laboratory capacity and proficiency testing samples, and the relatively high amount of resources required to sample and monitor for microplastics.
+The State Water Board recognizes the rapidly evolving science regarding microplastics, including the limited laboratory capacity and lack of proficiency testing samples, and the relatively high amount of resources required to sample and monitor for microplastics.
 The State Water Board anticipates capacity for monitoring and assessing laboratories using proficiency testing samples will be developed as a result of required monitoring.
 Research conducted by State Water Board staff suggests there is a high probability for the occurrence of microplastics as large as 5,000 micrometers in length in surface waters, and that several commonly used drinking water treatment technologies incidentally remove microplastics larger than 20 micrometers in length.
 Additionally, groundwaters typically have low detection frequencies and surface waters typically have high detection frequencies of microplastics.
 Microplastics concentrations vary spatially and temporally and depend on a number of known and unknown factors.

-State Water Board will employ a two-phase iterative approach for monitoring microplastics to obtain sufficient information to estimate risk through exposure via drinking water.
-Each step will last two (2) years, with a six (6) month interim period to allow for State Water Board staff to assess results from the first phase and plan the second phase of monitoring accordingly.
-For both phases, the State Water Board will issue orders to water systems and/or wholesaler providers to monitor microplastics in source waters and/or treated drinking water.
-In Phase I, monitoring will focus on characterizing occurrence in source waters used for drinking for microplastics larger than 20 micrometers in length.
-Phase II monitoring will be directed towards characterizing occurrence in treated drinking water for microplastics both smaller than, and larger than 20 micrometers in length.
+The State Water Board will employ a two-phase iterative approach for monitoring microplastics to obtain sufficient information to estimate risk through exposure via drinking water.
+Each step will last two (2) years, with an interim period to allow for State Water Board staff to assess results from the first phase and plan the second phase of monitoring accordingly.
+For both phases, the State Water Board will issue orders to public water systems and/or wholesaler providers to monitor microplastics in source waters and/or treated drinking water.
+In Phase I, monitoring will focus on characterizing occurrence of microplastics larger than 20 or 50 micrometers in length in source waters used for drinking in accordance with the specifications in the method employed by the laboratory (Attachments C and D. Phase II monitoring will be directed towards characterizing occurrence of microplastics both smaller than and larger than 20 micrometers in length in treated drinking water.

 Process for Laboratory Accreditation